 How to Help

 You’re pretty sure your dog is jealous, but what can you do about it?
-It’s not a jealous spouse where you can calmly talk it out.
+It’s not like a jealous spouse where you can calmly talk it out.
 Instead of telling your pup there’s no reason for them to be jealous, you need to show them.
-Here are a few practical ways you can help improve your dog’s jealous behavior.
+Here are a few practical ways you can help improve your dog’s jealous behaviors.

 Remove the Reward

 There’s nothing a jealous dog loves more than attention.
 As long as you’re looking at them or touching them, they feel their actions were worthwhile.
-You need to show your dog that inappropriate behavior won’t get them what they want.
+You need to show your dog that inappropriate behaviors won’t get them what they want.

 If they’re sitting on your lap and growl when someone walks into the room, calmly remove them from your lap and take away their reward.
 It’s important to be consistent with this method of training.
 The only way they’ll decipher your message is if you do it every single time.